Gulivertx/cbatmo/README.md

 * Bugs fix...

 ## How to try this APP
+First you will need to have [NodeJS](https://nodejs.org/en/) installed and as an option [yarn](https://yarnpkg.com/en/) but this is not mandatory as NodeJS provide npm package manager.
 From your computer, clone the repo, install node_modules dependencies, edit the api.json and start the dev-server.
 Do not install and build from a Raspberry, you will get an error, node-sass dependence is not compatible ARM architecture then it is not possible to build